$0 Colorado Foster Care Quick-Start Checklist

 Frequently Asked Questions

 Can I get a kinship child placed with me before I complete the full licensing process?
-Yes.
-Colorado allows provisional emergency placement pending completion of background checks and the home study.
-The child can be in your home while the formal licensing process runs.
-The county caseworker handling the child's removal case can authorize this — ask explicitly about provisional placement, because it is not always offered proactively.
+Possibly.
+Ask the county whether provisional emergency placement is available pending completion of background checks and the home study.
+If authorized, the child may be in your home while the formal licensing process runs.

 What is the financial difference between certified and non-certified kinship care in Colorado?
-Certified kinship foster parents receive the full board rate schedule — $1,286 to $3,279 per month depending on age and level of care, plus Health First Colorado (Medicaid) coverage for the child.
-Non-certified kinship providers typically receive a flat kinship stipend that is significantly lower.
-The licensing process is more intensive for certified status, but the financial support difference is substantial.
+Certified kinship foster parents receive the board rate schedule — $1,286 to $3,279 per month depending on age and level of care — plus Health First Colorado (Medicaid) coverage for the child.
+Assistance for non-certified kinship providers varies by eligibility and program; ask the county for the current amount and conditions.

 Do I need to complete TIPS-MAPP training before I can take emergency placement of a relative's child?
-In a true emergency, provisional placement can precede training completion.
-However, training must be completed within a county-specified window following placement.
-Check with your county DHS about the timeline requirement — it varies by county.
+In a true emergency, provisional placement may precede training completion.
+Ask your county DHS how the 12 hours before licensure and 15 hours within three months of first placement are handled in your case.

 For Colorado kinship caregivers who need the full picture — licensing pathway, financial breakdown, SAFE home study preparation, and ICWA specifics — in one document before meeting with your county DHS, the Colorado Foster Care Licensing Guide covers all of it.